Ze'ev Revach: Film

 In the 1980s Revach co-wrote and starred in the satirical film "The Man Who Flew in to Grab" (1981).
 In addition he continued his work as a director-actor in films like "Mr. Leon" (1982), "The Ladies' Hairdresser" (1984), "Batito the Unemployed" (1987), "On the Fringe" (1988), and "Lend Me Your Wife" (1989).
 In 1987 he also played a lead role in the French film "If You Go to Rio...You Die", which was filmed in Brazil and co-written by Revach.

 The 1990s marked Revach’s entry into Hollywood, with appearances in productions such as "The Quest" (1996), starring Jean-Claude Van Damme and "Escape: Human Cargo" (1998).
-In addition, during the this period Revach also directed the films "A Bit of Luck" (1992) and "Buskila Twins" (1998) in which he also played a lead role.
+In addition, during this period Revach also directed the films "A Bit of Luck" (1992) and "Buskila Twins" (1998) in which he also played a lead role.

 In 2000, he appeared in the Hollywood action film "The Last Warrior" (2000), starring Dolph Lundgren.
 This decade saw him transition to more dramatic roles, with notable performances in the films "Beitar Provence" (2002), "It Will Be Alright" (2008), and Haim Bozaglo's crime drama "Honor" (2009), which demonstrated his range and depth as an actor.

 In the 2010s were marked by critically acclaimed performances in films such as Shemi Zarhin's "The World is Funny" (2012), David Ohana's "White Panther" (2013), and in Ronit and Shlomi Elkabetz's "Gett: The Trial of Viviane Amsalem" (2014).
 He also appeared in the films "The Farewell Party" (2014) and "Last Honor" (2017), further cementing his reputation as a dramatic actor of note.

 During the 2020s Revach voiced the character Ben-Gamla in the animated historical drama film "Legend of Destruction" (2021) directed by Gidi Dar, and starred in the film "The Flower Gate" (2022).
 In 2021 Revach also participated in a music video for Eyal Golan's cover version of the song “Yamim Tovim” (ימים טובים), originally composed by Yair Rosenblum with lyrics by Yoram Taharlev.
 The song originally served as the opening theme song for Revach’s film "Only Today" and was originally performed by his younger brother, Uri Revach.
 The music video, which paid homage to Revach's cinematic legacy, featured Golan and Revach viewing clips from the original film.

 In 2025, a documentary titled "Good Days: The Story of Ze'ev Revach", directed by Alon Gur Aryeh, is set to premiere.
 The film, which focuses on Revach's life and career, includes also interviews with Revach and archival footage.
 The film is set to compete at the Haifa International Film Festival, the Docaviv Film Festival, and Cinema Darom Festival.
 It will also air on the Israeli TV channels Hot 8 and Yes Doku.